babelouest/babelouest.io/_posts/2021-12-02-ulfius-rest-crud.markdown

 }
 {% endhighlight %}

-### Download this source code
+### Download source code

 The source code for this program can be found at this address: [/src/ulfius-crud-1.c](/src/ulfius-crud-1.c).

-To compile this program, run `gcc -o ulfius-crud-1 ulfius-crud-1.c -lulfius -ljansson -lorcania`.
+To compile this program, run `gcc -o ulfius-crud-1 ulfius-crud-1.c -ljansson -lorcania -lulfius`.